theselfstudy/cadence/README.md

 - No. There are no analytics, ads, or tracking scripts.

 Can I export my data?
-- Yes — users can export data from their Google Sheet or download CSV files in local mode.
-(Coming soon!)
+- Yes — users can export data from their Google Sheet or download CSV files in local mode. (*coming soon!*)

 # 🧑‍💻 About the Creator
 - Cadence is an independent project built with care and intention.